Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Results and Discussion

 We repeated the Boolean-logic calculator experiment (as described in Section \ref{sec:methods:boolean-calc-problem}), except we presented inputs in postfix notation instead of prefix notation.
-Figure \ref{subfig:boolean-calc-postfix-solution-count} shows the number of successful replicates evolved in regulation-enabled and regulation-disabled conditions.
+Figure \ref{subfig:boolean-calc-postfix-solution-count} shows the number of successful replicates evolved in regulation-on and regulation-off conditions.
 Postfix notation decreases the overall difficulty of the Boolean-logic calculator problem; more solutions evolved in each condition than evolved with prefix notation (Section \ref{sec:results:boolean-calc-problem}).
-We found that the regulation-enabled condition resulted in lower problem-solving success than the regulation-disabled condition.
-We also found that regulation-disabled solutions typically required fewer generations than regulation-enabled solutions to arise (Figure \ref{subfig:boolean-calc-postfix-solve-time}).
-Additionally, we did not observe a significant difference in the proportion of flow-control instructions represented in execution traces of regulation-enabled and regulation-disabled solutions (supplement \supSecBooleanCalcPostfixAnalysis\ \citep{lalejini_supplement}).
+We found that the regulation-on condition resulted in lower problem-solving success than the regulation-off condition.
+We also found that regulation-off solutions typically required fewer generations than regulation-on solutions to arise (Figure \ref{subfig:boolean-calc-postfix-solve-time}).
+Additionally, we did not observe a significant difference in the proportion of flow-control instructions represented in execution traces of regulation-on and regulation-off solutions (supplement \supSecBooleanCalcPostfixAnalysis\ \citep{lalejini_supplement}).

 These results, in combination with our previous experimental results, suggest that tag-based regulation is beneficial when prior context dictates behavioral responses to input.
 On such context-dependent problems, representations without explicit regulation must compensate with additional conditional logic structures.